Bilevel rail car: Italy

 In the 1970s, with the rise of mass commuting to the big cities the Ferrovie dello Stato have found themselves having to quickly increase the capacity of their services with Carrozze Due Piani Tipo 1979 based on French VB2N (see :it:Carrozza Due Piani).
-Today, double-decker coaches are also in use by private railway companies Ferrovie Nord Milano and Ferrovie del Sud Est. The types of double-decker train is circulating today in Italy are: Rock (Caravaggio), Vivalto, TAF, TSR.
+Today, double-decker coaches are also operated by two private railway companies, Ferrovie Nord Milano and Ferrovie del Sud Est. The types of double-decker train operating in Italy are Rock (Caravaggio), Vivalto, TAF, and TSR.